RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [CF Module](https://rc2014.co.uk/modules/compact-flash-module/).
 - [CF Module v2.0](https://z80kits.com/shop/compact-flash-module/).

-To operate the RC2014 with an 8085 CPU the following CPU Module must be exchanged for items 2. and 3, and a ACIA Serial Module installed.
+To operate the RC2014 with an 8085 CPU the following CPU Module must be exchanged for items 2. and 3, either a ACIA Serial Module or UART Serial Module installed.

 - [8085 CPU Module](https://www.tindie.com/products/feilipu/8085-cpu-module-pcb/).

-To operate the RC2014 with an 8085 CPU, a UART Dual Serial Module must be installed in exchanage item 6.
+To operate the RC2014 with an 8085 CPU and a UART Single or UART Dual Serial Module must be installed in exchanage item 6.

 - [Dual UART Module](https://rc2014.co.uk/modules/dual-serial-module-16c2550/).